opensaucebaus/cpanel-tools/11.SSL Generator CF offline sites Devs/README.txt

-# Quick SSL Generator for Local Dev (WSL Ubuntu 22)
+# Quick SSL Generator for Local Dev Sites or sites that don`t resolve publicly (WSL Ubuntu 22)

-A simple Bash wrapper around Certbot and the Cloudflare API to issue or renew DNS-validated SSL certificates for offline development domains on WSL Ubuntu 22.
+A simple Bash wrapper around Certbot and the Cloudflare API to issue or renew DNS-validated SSL certificates for offline development domains using WSL Ubuntu 22/24.

 ---

-## Requirements
+## Requirements/Tested on:
 - **WSL Ubuntu 22** (tested on 22.04 LTS)
 - **Bash** (≥ 4.x)
 - **curl**